silastittes/shiny_popgen/README.md

 * Drift
   * drift_app.R
     * Two-allele drift-only model.
-Shows flucuations in allele frequency over discrete generations.
+Shows fluctuations in allele frequency over discrete generations.
 Includes option of imposing a bottleneck (without population size recovery).

 * Coalescence
   * discrete_time_app.R
     * Discrete-time forward simulation of sampling alleles.
 Provides option to show trace of ancestry (useful to see if alleles coalesce in time of simulation).
   * continuous_coalescence_app.R
-    * Create random geneologies and drop mutations along branches (number of mutations recorded in the small box along branches).
-Option to hide or show the sequence alignment and geneology (note columns are individuals).
+    * Create random genealogies and drop mutations along branches (number of mutations recorded in the small box along branches).
+Option to hide or show the sequence alignment and genealogy (note columns are individuals).

 * FST
   * fst_app.R